blaues0cke/PiSleepTalk/README.md

     curl -s -L https://raw.githubusercontent.com/blaues0cke/PiSleepTalk/master/install.sh | bash

+Warning: The install script will overwrite the hostname on your machine and assumes an interface called wlan0 exists.
+It installs various packages (nginx, samba etc.) but is otherwise limited to /usr/sleeptalk

 ## Microphone configuration

 You may configure the gain of your microphone to match your requirements.
 To do so, just type